 However, in accordance with the AIC Code, all Directors are to be re-elected annually.
 As such Messrs.
-CD Getley, RW Killingbeck, AMJ Little and Ms JM Lewis will retire at the forthcoming AGM and, being eligible, will offer themselves for re-election.
-Mr RDC Henderson will retire following the 2022 AGM and will not offer himself for re-election.
+CD Getley, RW Killingbeck, AMJ Little and Ms JM Lewis and Mr JWM Barlow will retire at the forthcoming AGM and, being eligible, will offer themselves for re-election.